Skip to content

 2. Community-based disease surveillance

 We know this is one of the weakest areas in African health systems.
 Amref has tested and scaled community-based disease surveillance models over the decades.
-Our active indicator-based community disease surveillance training means that CHWs are able to detect presumed cases very early, and alert the formal health system to do quick investigation, testing and confirmation.
+Our active indicator-based community disease surveillance training (including mpox disease) means that CHWs are able to detect presumed cases very early, and alert the formal health system to do quick investigation, testing and confirmation.

 2. Community-based disease surveillance